aishstha/100-days-of-code/log.md

 ### Day 3: August 29, 2020 (in progress)

 #### **Today's Progress**:
-1. **[Study JavaScript with The Complete JavaScript Course](https://github.com/pablohs1986/javaScriptCompleteCourse2020_Schmedtmann)** (33min):<br>I reviewed JavaScript arrays and their methods, and I also completed challenge 3.
+1. **[Studied JavaScript with The Complete JavaScript Course](https://github.com/pablohs1986/javaScriptCompleteCourse2020_Schmedtmann)** (33min):<br>I reviewed JavaScript arrays and their methods, and I also completed challenge 3.

 #### **What I learned**:
 * Review of JavaScript arrays.